SQream/sqream_docs/installation_guides/installing_nginx_proxy_over_secure_connection.rst

     ::

    * **-newkey rsa:2048** - Simultaneously generates a new certificate and new key.
-Because the key required to sign the certificate was not created in the previous step **(Comment** - *Step 1?*), it must be created along with the certificate.
+Because the key required to sign the certificate was not created in the previous step, it must be created along with the certificate.
 The **rsa:2048** generates an RSA 2048 bits long.

     ::